read in data directly from website:

 Read in tree data

-# read in directly from website:
+# read in data directly from website:

 Examine this dataset and see how the data is structured, see function str